Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Image-based Reconstruction: From CTs to Segments

-Performing reconstruction at the original resolution becomes impractical due to the computational and memory requirements associated with CNN-based models at high resolutions~($N\times512\times512$).
-Therefore, we compromise by down-sampling the input to dimensions of $128^{3}$ and conduct experiments with FCN, DeepLabv3, and nnUNet.
+\revisedprev{Performing reconstruction at the} original resolution becomes impractical due to the computational and memory \revisedprev{requirements} associated with CNN-based models at high resolutions~($N\times512\times512$).
+Therefore, we \revisedprev{compromise} by down-sampling the input to dimensions of $128^{3}$ and conduct experiments with FCN, DeepLabv3, and nnUNet.
 For FCN and DeepLabv3 methods, ResNet-18~\citep{He2015DeepRL} is utilized as the backbone to match that of \impulse{ImPulSe} and \impulsep{ImPulSe+}.
-In our proposed architecture including the pre-training stage and the end-to-end modeling, inputs to the CNN networks are also downsized to $128^{3}$ to match that of CNN baselines.
-As an alternative compromise, we experiment with giving up the global context to preserve local detail by applying a sliding-window strategy with an nnUnet.
+In our proposed architecture including the pre-training stage and the end-to-end modeling, inputs to the CNN networks are also downsized to $128^{3}$ to match that of CNN baselines. \revisedprev{As an alternative compromise, we experiment with giving up the global context to preserve local detail by applying a sliding-window strategy with an nnUnet.}

-For all experiments, the models are trained and validated using the default training and validation datasets~(Sec.~\ref{subsec:dataset_overview}), while performance metrics are reported based on evaluations conducted on the test set.
-For previous work \impulse{}\citep{Kuang2022WhatMF} and the current model \impulsep{}, we conducted 5 experiment runs.
-Additionally, we measure the reconstruction quality with two groups of metrics (Sec. \ref{subsec:Metrics}), including the voxel-level metrics (Dice, NSD), and the four anatomical-level metrics (NIB, IDB, NIA, IDA).
-For training, we apply the AdamW optimizer to minimize the combination of cross-entropy loss and Dice loss, with a learning rate of $0.001$.
-The experiments are based on the implementation of PyTorch 1.11.1 and Python 3.9, on a machine with 4 NVIDIA 3090 GPUs, Intel(R) Xeon(R) CPU @ 2.20 GHz, and 128 GB memory.
+\revisedprev{For all experiments, the models are trained and validated using the default training and validation datasets~(Sec.~\ref{subsec:dataset_overview}), while performance metrics are reported based on evaluations conducted on the test set.
+For previous work \impulse{}\citep{Kuang2022WhatMF} and the current model \impulsep{}, we conducted 5 experiment runs.} \revisedprev{Additionally}, we measure the reconstruction quality with two groups of metrics (Sec. \ref{subsec:Metrics}), including the voxel-level metrics (Dice, NSD), and the four anatomical-level metrics (NIB, IDB, NIA, IDA). \revisedtwo{We use Dice metric for model selection.} For training, we apply the AdamW optimizer to minimize the combination of cross-entropy loss and Dice loss \revisedtwo{with batch size 4}, \revisedtwo{and a cosine annealing learning rate schedule, starting with $1e^{-3}$ and decaying to a minimum of $1e^{-6}$.} The experiments are based on the implementation of PyTorch 1.11.1 and Python 3.9, on a machine with 4 NVIDIA 3090 GPUs, Intel(R) Xeon(R) CPU @ 2.20 GHz, and 128 GB memory.